paulkernfeld/contiguous-data-in-rust/README.md

 With a boxed alice, you can create arrays at run time without knowing the size at compile time.
 In most cases, you could probably just use `Vec` instead.
 However, boxed slices do have a few use cases:

 - Writing a custom buffer (e.g. [`std::io::BufReader`](https://doc.rust-lang.org/std/io/struct.BufReader.html))
-- If you want to store data slightly more efficiently than a `Vec`
+- If you want to store data slightly more efficiently than a `Vec` (a boxed slice doesn't store a capacity)
+- If you generally want to prevent users from resizing the data

 The code below won't compile; you can't collect an iterator into a fixed-size array because the number of elements in an iterator isn't generally known at compile time.